-You can set the action that occurs when you click the checkmark by going to the General tab of GQueues Settings.
+You can set the action that occurs when you click the checkmark by going to the Tasks tab of GQueues Settings.

 You can choose to have All tasks completed and archived, so that top-level tasks and subtasks are always archived when the checkmark is clicked.

 Or you can choose to have No tasks completed and archived.
 In this case, tasks will simply be crossed off, but left active.

 NOTE: You can archive any task by holding down the shift key while clicking the checkmark.

 Delete a Task